ENVIRONMENTAL RESTORATION

 • Develop work plans and goals for our wetland restoration efforts.

-• Participate in public and professional meetings, conferences, and outreach events to support Tribal environmental education as well as other EPO initiatives.
+• Participate in public and professional meetings, conferences, and outreach events to support Tribal environmental education as well as other Environmental Protection Office initiatives.

 Key Projects